 Endonasal Balloon Treatment is also known as a sinuplasty or cranial manipulative therapy.
 This non-surgical treatment performed by our doctors uses a small balloon that is placed in the nasal turbinates passages and inflated.

-Nasal Release Technique, or endonasal balloon treatment, is a popular physical technique which relocates the skull bones when you want to open up sinus passages.
-Dr. J. R. Stober from Portland, Oregon in the United States first came up with the procedure in the 1930s.
+Nasal Release Technique, or endonasal balloon treatment, is a popular physical technique which gently relocates the skull bones when you want to open up sinus passages.
+This method of treatment has been used since the 1920's.
 Since then, medics across the world have been using it to open sinus passages especially for those patients who have difficulty in breathing.
-The procedure often uses a very small finger cot affixed to a balloon or any inflatable device before being inserted into and opening the nasal passages.
-This balloon inflation often presses outwards against the lining of bones to create a breathing passage before adjusting the sutures of the skull, mainly the sphenoid.

 In the end, the device will relieve forces, which will go to the skull to release any impactions within the cranial sutures.
 By adjusting the skull bones, it re-establishes cerebral spinal fluid flow to the spinal column and brain.